 - Homeopathy is effective at treating the after-effects of the tissue changes due to the Hepatitis C virus.

 - Homeopathy helps to promote deeper healing by improving the immunity of the affected individual.

-- Homeopathy helps to treat and provide relief in the symptoms of the affected individuals.
+- Homeopathy helps to treat and provide relief to the symptoms of the affected individuals.

 Homeopathy is highly recommended in the below cases.